MariosAdamidis/FORTHought/README.md

 The development of FORTHought is guided by three core principles:

-1.  [cite_start]**Democratization of Research:** Advanced AI capabilities should not be confined to a few well-funded institutions[cite: 92].
+1.  **Democratization of Research:** Advanced AI capabilities should not be confined to a few well-funded institutions.
 By building on open-source tools and enabling deployment on local hardware, FORTHought aims to make powerful research assistants accessible to all.
 2.  **Integration over Reinvention:** The project's strength comes from selecting the best open-source components and orchestrating them into a cohesive, powerful system.
 The innovation lies in the architecture and the solution to a specific problem, not in reinventing every wheel.
-3.  **Interpretability by Design:** A "black box" AI is of limited use in science. [cite_start]A core goal is to build a system where the AI's reasoning can be traced, understood, and trusted, allowing it to be a true collaborator rather than just an oracle[cite: 105, 106, 107].
+3.  **Interpretability by Design:** A "black box" AI is of limited use in science.
+A core goal is to build a system where the AI's reasoning can be traced, understood, and trusted, allowing it to be a true collaborator rather than just an oracle.

 ### ✨ Current Features & Validated Capabilities

-[cite_start]The platform is currently in an alpha stage, but the foundational layer is operational and has been validated on a number of complex workflows[cite: 86]:
+The platform is currently in an alpha stage, but the foundational layer is operational and has been validated on a number of complex workflows:

-* [cite_start]**Hybrid Document Intelligence:** A robust RAG-first system that uses a specialized engine (Docling) for primary analysis and intelligently falls back to a rich set of local PDF/OCR libraries (`pdfplumber`, `pymupdf`) for low-level metadata extraction and verification[cite: 20, 64, 128].
+* **Hybrid Document Intelligence:** A robust RAG-first system that uses a specialized engine (Docling) for primary analysis and intelligently falls back to a rich set of local PDF/OCR libraries for verification and low-level tasks.
-* **Self-Correcting Code Interpreter:** An enhanced, GPU-accelerated Jupyter environment with a comprehensive scientific and data analysis stack. [cite_start]It can autonomously recover from initial code errors and refine its scripts to successfully complete tasks[cite: 21, 66, 129, 165].
+* **Self-Correcting Code Interpreter:** An enhanced, GPU-accelerated Jupyter environment with a comprehensive scientific stack that can autonomously recover from code errors and refine its scripts to successfully complete tasks.
-* [cite_start]**Scientific Tool Integration:** Seamlessly connects to real-world scientific databases like the **Materials Project** via a custom MCP orchestrator, allowing for complex, multi-tool workflows[cite: 19, 68, 127, 164].
+* **Scientific Tool Integration:** Seamlessly connects to real-world scientific databases like the **Materials Project** via a custom MCP orchestrator, allowing for complex, multi-tool chained workflows.
-* [cite_start]**Full Office Suite Manipulation:** Programmatic creation and editing of Word (`.docx`), PowerPoint (`.pptx`), and complex multi-sheet Excel (`.xlsx`) files via the Code Interpreter[cite: 22, 163].
+* **Full Office Suite Manipulation:** Programmatic creation and editing of Word (`.docx`), PowerPoint (`.pptx`), and complex multi-sheet Excel (`.xlsx`) files via the Code Interpreter.
-* [cite_start]**Advanced Visualization:** Capable of generating publication-quality static plots (`matplotlib`, `seaborn`) and interactive 3D visualizations (`plotly`)[cite: 23, 128, 166].
+* **Advanced Visualization:** Capable of generating publication-quality static plots (`matplotlib`, `seaborn`) and interactive 3D visualizations (`plotly`).
-* [cite_start]**Secure Global Collaboration:** Built to allow secure, HTTPS-encrypted external access for file sharing and interaction via Cloudflare tunnels[cite: 24, 130].
+* **Secure Global Collaboration:** Built to allow secure, HTTPS-encrypted external access for file sharing and interaction via Cloudflare tunnels.

 ### 🛠️ System Requirements & Setup